fmalina/texting/README.rst

 Templates (campaign texts)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 Templates let you keep texts you are sending to your focus groups.
-For sending scheduled campaign

-s from your `data source <sms/tests/campaign-data.json>`_ the template name needs to match your focus group name.
+For sending scheduled campaigns from your `data source <sms/tests/campaign-data.json>`_ the template name needs to match your focus group name.

 Followups are the "Hi, how did you get on?" type of texts sent out 2 days later to increase success of your campaign and get feedback.